French barracks attacker was a trainee soldier

 The assailant in Monday evening's attack, at a barracks in Dieuze in eastern France, wounded one officer in the hand.
 Police shot and wounded the knifeman, who is now in hospital.
 Shortly before the attack, a call was placed to the police from someone saying he was in the armed forces and was preparing an attack in Dieuze in the name of Islamic State, French media cited local prosecutors as saying.

-In October last year, Mickael Harpoon, an information technology assistant at police headquarters in central Paris, went on a knife rampage inside the building, killing four people before being shot dead.
-A convert to Islam, Harpon had shown signs of possible radicalization before the attack but no formal investigation was launched and he kept his job.
+In October last year, Mickael Harpon, an information technology assistant at police headquarters in central Paris, went on a knife rampage inside the building, killing four people before being shot dead.
+A convert to Islam, Harpon had shown signs of possible radicalisation before the attack but no formal investigation was launched and he kept his job.

 "He was not on duty at the time of the incident.
 It's now for the judicial authorities to investigate the motivation for this attack, which I condemn," she wrote.
 Paris has suffered major attacks by Islamist militants in recent years.